-HMCA is countering the effects of lower reimbursement rates by increasing the scan volume of the facilities it owns or manages.
+HMCA is countering the effects of lower reimbursement rates by increasing the scan volume of the facilities it owns or manages by adding additional scanners at current centers and increasing our marketing efforts.

-As a result of our vigorous marketing efforts, the number of scans performed at our centers and at our client's centers increased from 85,404 in the first six months of fiscal 2018 to 88,997 in the first six months of fiscal 2019.
+As a result of our vigorous marketing efforts, the number of scans performed at our centers and at our client's centers increased from approximately 89,000 in the first six months of fiscal 2019 to approximately 94,000 in the first six months of fiscal 2020.

-We manage twenty-six sites, twenty-four of which are equipped with Fonar Upright® MRI scanners (our Upright® MRI Scanners are also called Stand-Up® MRI Scanners).
-HMCA experienced an operating income of \$12.2 million for the first six months of fiscal 2019 compared to operating income of \$10.6 million for the first six months of fiscal 2018.
+We manage twenty-five sites, twenty-three of which are equipped with Fonar Upright® MRI scanners (our Upright® MRI Scanners are also called Stand-Up® MRI Scanners).
+HMCA experienced an operating income of \$12.0 million for the first six months of fiscal 2020 compared to operating income of \$12.2 million for the first six months of fiscal 2019 due to greater increase in costs and expenses.

-HMCA's cost of revenues for the first six months of fiscal 2019 as compared to the first six months of fiscal 2018 increased by 4.7% from \$18.8 million to \$19.7 million as a result of primarily due to higher volume of scans performed.
+HMCA's cost of revenues for the first six months of fiscal 2020 as compared to the first six months of fiscal 2019 increased by 7.4% from \$19.7 million to \$21.2 million primarily as a result of the higher volume of scans performed and an increase in selling, general and administrative expense which outpaced revenue growth.